Bitcoin

 About Blockrise

-Blockrise is a Bitcoin-only platform based in Rotterdam, on a mission to make bitcoin accessible without compromising what makes it valuable.
-Founded in 2017, it offers trading, asset management, and Bitcoin-backed loans through Blockrise Lending BV, through a hybrid custody model that gives clients full ownership of their bitcoin.
-Regulated by the Dutch Authority for the Financial Markets (AFM) under MiCAR, Blockrise serves individuals and businesses across Europe.
-Visit www.blockrise.com.
+Blockrise is a Bitcoin-only platform based in Rotterdam, with a mission to make bitcoin accessible without compromising what makes it valuable.
+Founded in 2017, it offers trading and asset management.
+Clients use a hybrid custody model designed to preserve control and verifiability over their bitcoin.

 Learn more